thoven87/oauth-kit/README.md

 # OAuthKit

-A Swift OAuth2 and OpenID Connect client library with modern async/await support, built on top of JWT-Kit which works on Linux.
+A Swift OAuth2 and OpenID Connect client library with modern async/await support, built on top of JWT-Kit that works on Linux too.

 ## Features